Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 The best coffee beans for nitro coffee are a lighter roast.

-Cold-brewing coffee will affect the flavor profile, and you may discover that the flavor you love will get lost in the cold brewing process.
+Cold-brewing coffee can alter the flavor profile, and you may find that the flavor you love gets lost in the process.

 Although medium and dark roasts are usually recommended, how you grind the beans is essential.
 Incorrectly grinding the beans can ruin your favorite coffee.